Life Insurance For Every Age

 Although you may think you’re too young for a policy, it’s never too early to plan for your long-term financial commitments.
 Children and spouses aren’t the only people who may be affected if you die unexpectedly.
 You may be supporting your parents.
 With a life insurance policy, you can help your parents' ability to afford their necessities and access long-term care if something were to happen to you.

 The main advantage of buying life insurance in your 20s is that you might be able to purchase a higher coverage term policy for a more affordable monthly premium.
 If you plan on starting a family or buying a house, you can get a life insurance policy early.
-Term life insurance policies can last for up 40 years, and if you buy early, you may be able to lock in a lower premium that you will appreciate in the decades to come.
+Term life insurance policies can last for up to 40 years, and if you buy early, you may be able to lock in a lower premium that you will appreciate in the decades to come.

 In Your 30s...